LendingHome/looker-python-sdk/README.md

 Getting Looker API keys
 -----------------------

-You need ...

-And you can get those things...
+Within your Looker, navigate to admin, manager users, then either create a new API user or get the token and secret associated with an existing API user.

-Using the Looker API
+Using the Looker Python SDK
 ---------------------

     from looker import LookerClient